GTRekter/Seshat/README.md

 - **Run the Setup Script:** Execute the `setup.sh` script.
 This will provision all necessary resources.

 To keep the setup as clear as possible:
 - A node will be tainted so that only Fortio is deployed there.
+You can optionally deploy the Istio Waypoint in the same node using the `ISTIO_WAYPOINT_PLACEMENT="same"`
 - Istio and Linkerd will be downloaded and installed on another node, based on the `ISTIO_VERSION` and `LINKERD_VERSION` environment variables.

-Once the infrastructure is set up, you can start the tests using the `experiments.sh` script.
-This script ensures a clean environment for each test run by:
-- Removing Istio labels
-- Removing Waypoint
-- Removing Linkerd annotations,
-- Restarting the Fortio workloads (so that no proxies are injected).

 Before each load test, it will start a background job that collects metrics via the Kubernetes API.
 These metrics are saved to a file corresponding to the specific test.
 Once the test is completed, the script will automatically stop the metrics collection process.
 To begin an experiment, set the `MESH` variable to your desired service mesh and run the script: